 The WEC has also focused on training and coordination with agencies observing and responding to events that occur on election day at the polls, including discussion of the legal authority for intervening and responding to various scenarios.
-In conjunction with the Wisconsin

-Department of Justice and the Milwaukee County District Attorney's Office, agency staff has consistently conducted webinars for law enforcement agencies and prosecutors that have personnel in the field across the state on Election Day.
+In conjunction with the Wisconsin Department of Justice and the Milwaukee County District Attorney's Office, agency staff has consistently conducted webinars for law enforcement agencies and prosecutors that have personnel in the field across the state on Election Day.

-Prior to the 2018 General Election, the WEC coordinated a preparedness meeting with representatives from key federal and state offices to ensure cooperation and coordination of response to potential incidents affecting elections or voting.
-Representatives from the Federal Bureau of Investigation, Department of Homeland Security, U.S. Department of Justice, Wisconsin Department of Justice, Wisconsin Emergency Management, Wisconsin Department of Administration, Division of Enterprise Technology, and Milwaukee County and Dane County District Attorney's offices along with the WEC, participated in meetings to discuss the roles that each office could provide and to work through hypothetical scenarios and the proper approach to a coordinated response consistent with federal and state laws.
+Prior to the 2020 General Election, the WEC coordinated a preparedness meeting with representatives from key federal and state offices to ensure cooperation and coordination of response to potential incidents affecting elections or voting.
+Representatives from the Federal Bureau of Investigation, Department of Homeland Security, Cybersecurity and Infrastructure Security Agency, U.S. Department of Justice, Wisconsin Department of Justice, Wisconsin Emergency Management, Wisconsin Department of Administration, and the Division of Enterprise Technology, along with the WEC, participated in meetings to discuss the roles that each office could provide and to work through hypothetical scenarios and the proper approach to a coordinated response consistent with federal and state laws.